 That said, the overwhelming trend is that probiotics have a beneficial impact on IBS patients, and there’s more than enough evidence to support their incorporation into a treatment protocol.
 (4, 5, 6, 7) Some of the probiotics that have had positive results in placebo-controlled trials include various Lactobacillus species like L. rhamnosus GG and L. acidophilus, various Bifidobacterium species like B. infantis and B. longum, and mixtures of strains like VSL#3.
 Table 3 in this review paper summarizes the results of randomized controlled trials testing various probiotics in IBS patients.

 The most appropriate probiotic will depend on the patient’s specific issues.
-For instance, patients with SIBO-associated IBS often don’t tolerate probiotics containing lactic acid bacteria but do well with a soil-based probiotic such as Prescript-Assist.
+For instance, patients with SIBO-associated IBS often don’t tolerate probiotics containing lactic acid bacteria but do well with a soil-based probiotic.
 Unsurprisingly, research indicates that the best results with probiotics are seen in patients whose IBS was initially triggered by infectious gastroenteritis or a round of antibiotics.
 (5)